Above: Click map to expand.

 Walk description & directions

-Starting from the small carpark at the northern end of Fernilee Reservoir, the first section is along a fairly wide, mile-long gravel track through the trees.
+Starting from the small carpark at the northern end of Fernilee Reservoir, the walk crosses the dam wall before turning left along a wide, mile-long gravel track through the trees.
 It returns along the attractive shoreline path, which was once the main route through the valley, connecting the hamlet of Goyt’s Bridge with Whaley Bridge via the Fernilee Gunpowder Mill.

 3: At the end of the road over the dam wall, follow the lane straight ahead.
 There are spaces for a few cars here, as well as a couple of benches.